NomicFoundation/slang/README.md

 Currently, the repository has the following projects:

-- `./devcontainer`: devcontainer image that is self-contained, and has all the dependencies needed to develop, build, test, and ship the project.
+- `./.devcontainer`: devcontainer image that is self-contained, and has all the dependencies needed to develop, build, test, and ship the project.
-- `./documentation`: used to host the language specification, and any future documentation for the project.
-- `./code-analysis/crates`:
+- `./crates`:
   - `codegen/`: code generation scripts.
   - `solidity/`: Solidity language inputs and outputs.
+- `./documentation`: used to host the language specification, and any future documentation for the project.
+- `./scripts`: self-contained bash scripts to setup, build, test, run, and release all code in this repository.

 ## Dev Containers